build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 date: 2023-03-02
 ---

 Infrastructure as Code (IaC) has been revolutionary for over a decade now.
-We can define our Cloud Infrastructure in a template file in YAML/JSON and use services like AWS CloudFormation to create the infrastructure.
+We can define our Cloud Infrastructure in a template file in YAML/JSON and use services like AWS CloudFormation to perform CRUD(create, read, update and delete) operations on the infrastructure.
 This is great as now I don't have to click in the AWS Management Console to set up everything, or create scripts and run using the CLI.
+Without Infrastructure as code setting up infrastructure was time consuming and error-prone.

 However, we are not done yet.
-Just writing CloudFormation templates and updating stacks manually is not using the ultimate superpower of defining IaC.
-The real purpose of defining IaC is to go through the same CI/CD pipeline as an application does during software development, applying the same versioning, track changes, code reviews, test, rollbacks to the infrastructure code.
-This will help you make your infrastructure more repeatable, reliable, consistent, increase in speed of deployments, reduce errors and eliminate configuration drift.
+Just writing CloudFormation templates and updating stacks manually is not using the ultimate superpower of IaC.
+The real purpose of defining IaC is to send it through the same CI/CD pipeline as an application does during software development.
+We can now apply the same best practices of versioning, tracking changes, doing code reviews, tests, and rollbacks to the infrastructure code.
+This will make our infrastructure more repeatable, reliable, consistent, increase in speed of deployments, reduce errors and eliminate configuration drift.

 This tutorial will show you how to set up a CI/CD pipeline using Amazon CodeCatalyst for your Infrastructure as Code written with CloudFormation.
 The pipeline will utilize pull requests to submit, test, and review any changes requested to the infrastructure.